 This is mainly because of the security that lacks in Android compared to Apple.
 I really hate Android when I see my friends/colleagues showing off the app which isn’t available on Android.

-The abundance os bloatware is one of the reasons why I hate Android.
-Bloatware is usually referred to the apps which are preinstalled on your smartphone by the OEM’s.
 On Android, you would find two apps for basic day to day activities like File Manager, Calendar, Docs, as well as PlayStore.
 As these are preinstalled on your devices you would not be able to easily uninstall the applications.
 But because it’s Android, you’ll be able to get it done with a few tips and tricks!
 I personally hate Android because I have to take that extra step in order to delete the duplicate apps.

 Also, the bloatware not only is between Android and the OEMs but the network you decide to go with would also have their own applications.
 By far, only OnePlus has managed to provide the Oxygen OS with the least number of Bloatware apps and maximum features without hampering the experience.
 To remove bloatware or system apps without root, you should read our tutorial.